SerialSniffyHeck3r/disguised-exe-study/README.md

 > That shady little side-process might be the real puppet master.

 ### More exploration
-I am planning to...

 - Dump the full memory space of the .sys file during execution to trace exact interactions
 - Monitor for CreateProcess, OpenProcess, or SetEvent style behavior
 - Replace the .sys with a dummy process and simulate the handshake manually

-let’s be honest—this rabbit hole goes deeper. 🐇💻

 ---